Integrable almost complex structures in principal bundles and holomorphic curves: Transitive holomorphic right-action from the complexified group and a converse of our construction

 $G$ acts transitively on $P$ if $M$ is connected, as one sees by the fact that every two points on the base $M$ may then be joined by a geodesic.
 In general this geodesic is not unique and thus the action of $G$ is generally not free.
+More precisely, it is free if and only if the base manifold $(M,g_\alpha)$ is such that any two points are connected by a unique geodesic. \\

+We have now seen that in the case of geodesic completeness of the base $(M,g_\alpha)$, the complex structure on the manifold $P$ is in fact given as the quotient of a complex Lie group $G$ by a discrete subgroup $\Gamma$.
+This is in fact a more general phenomenon.
+By a result of Wang \cite{Wan}, any closed complex manifold with complex parallelisable tangent bundle is in fact given by the quotient of a complex Lie group by a discrete subgroup.
+However, the proof relies essentially on the compactness of the complex manifold, implying that certain complex-valued holomorphic functions on the manifold are necessarily constant by Liouville's theorem.

+Our result here may be seen as a generalisation of this result in the particular setting of an integrable almost complex structure $\Ja$ as studied here.
+Indeed, we don't have to require that $P$ is compact.
+In fact, we were only requiring the base manifold $(M,g_\alpha)$ to be geodesically complete which is a much weaker condition than requiring $M$ to be closed. \\

+Conversely, one may ask how general our construction is in the situation that we have a complex parallelisable complex manifold $Q$ that is given as the quotient of a complex Lie group $K^\C$ by a discrete subgroup, and on which the Lie group $K$ acts freely.
+We will show now that in this situation the natural almost complex structure induced by the complex structure of the manifold $Q$ may be obtained as in our setting.

+For this we start with a `sample' construction.
+We assume that the complex Lie group $G$ is the complexification of the Lie group $K$.
+We may trivialise the tangent bundle $TG \to G$ as $\g \times G \to G$ by left-$G$-invariant vector fields defined by left $G$-translates of elements of the Lie algebra $\g = T_eG$.
+The group $G$ may be considered as a $K$-principal bundle $G \to G/K$ over the homogeneous space $G/K$.